Up to 60% off sofas & mattresses — limited‑time deals.

 Teddy Sofa Buying Checklist in 60 Seconds

-• Decide your non-negotiable: pet hair resistance, stain tolerance, or ultra-soft feel (you usually only get two).
+• Pick your priority: pet hair resistance, stain tolerance, or ultra-soft feel.
+Most people can realistically optimize for two.

-• Confirm seat dimensions: depth, height, and arm style should match how you actually sit (upright, curled, sprawled).
+• Check seat dimensions carefully.
+Seat depth, seat height, and arm shape should match how you actually sit—upright, curled up, or stretched out.

-• Only buy if the return policy matches your risk tolerance (texture and comfort are hard to judge online).
+• Buy only if the return and warranty policy fits your risk tolerance.
+Texture and comfort are two of the hardest things to judge from photos alone.

 Common Teddy Sofa Mistakes to Avoid (With Fixes)